Lexington Opera House: Architecture

 The theatre originally seated 1,250 people and was constructed of two balconies with two boxes on each side of the stage.
 The theatre consisted of two parts: a 3,360 square-foot auditorium and a 2,220 square-foot stage area.
-Perhaps the greatest spectacle of the Opera House was its intricate design work.
+The Opera House had intricate design work.
 The 596 seats were upholstered with Turkish Morocco and velvet, and each box included its own hat rack, cane and umbrella holder.
 There were 250 gaslights, 37 sets of scenery and a drop curtain.
-The stage development was undoubtedly progressive and featured innovations such as the Edison light board and a series of trap doors to enable animals to be used during productions.
+The stage featured innovations such as the Edison light board and a series of trap doors to enable animals to be used during productions.
 To avoid another fire, the Opera House had standpipes with water pressure and hose connections that could flood the stage, if needed.

-In 1975 the rehabilitation of the Opera House, led by the Lexington Center Corporation, began by removing the false ceiling, reopening the two balconies and restoration to the boxes.
+In 1975 the rehabilitation of the Opera House, led by the Lexington Center Corporation, began by removing the false ceiling, reopening the two balconies and restoring to the boxes.
 The stage was reconstructed and updated to house modern stage equipment, but the Edison light board was restored for historical purposes.
 The renovation was completed in 1976.

-Now, the restored theatre has less than 1,000 seats, hosts 85,000 patrons annually, and is one of the smallest theatres in the country to host touring Broadway shows.
+The restored theatre has less than 1,000 seats, hosts 85,000 patrons annually, and is one of the smallest theatres in the country to host touring Broadway shows.
 The unique 19th century atmosphere creates a one-of-a-kind aesthetic and remains a premier cultural and historical destination in downtown Lexington.